MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsImConfiguration.md

 ## DESCRIPTION
 Use the Get-CsImConfiguration cmdlet to retrieve information about Instant Messaging (IM) configurations.

-To return a list of all the Role-Based Access Control (RBAC) roles a cmdlet has been assigned to (including any custom RBAC roles you have created), run the following command from the Windows PowerShell prompt.

-Get-CsAdminRole | Where-Object {$_.Cmdlets -Match "<DesiredCmdletName>"}

 ## EXAMPLES

 ### -------------------------- Example 1 --------------------------